HustlingbeastAnish/TNP_BIT/README.md

 - Placement Notifications: Students can stay up-to-date with the latest placement notifications through the portal.
 This feature ensures that students never miss any important announcements or opportunities.

 - Productivity-Boosting To-Do List: The portal includes a beautifully designed to-do list feature that helps students increase their productivity.
 They can create tasks, set deadlines, and mark tasks as complete, allowing them to organize their work efficiently.
--
-## Get Started
-You can use TNP_BIT now at https://tnpbitmesra.netlify.app/.